-(Name of Organization) has reinforced its commitment to open communication, fairness, confidentiality and a high standard of service by adoptingLeadingAge Minnesota's Guiding Principles for Dementia Care.
+(Name of Organization) has reinforced its commitment to open communication, fairness, confidentiality and a high standard of service by adopting Aging Services of Minnesota's Guiding Principles for Dementia Care.

-LeadingAge Minnesota is a statewide member organization of providers dedicated to promoting excellence and innovation in older adult services.
+Aging Services of Minnesota is a statewide member organization of providers dedicated to promoting excellence and innovation in older adult services.
 Guiding Principles for Dementia Care was developed by consumers and providers to focus on ethical issues in older adult services.
 Its goal is to help establish and maintain trust in the relationship between these providers and consumers.